RMichae1/gene_fusion/README.md

 FusionMap.sh - Boilerplate Code that creates a config and command to run FusionMap from specified parameters

+Make sure to run with correct reference file version (hg38) with right annotation.

+*Status*: Ran to completion on cluster-compute node.

 ## ChimPipe

 Requires a genome index in .gem format (use gemtools for that).
 Runs with either fastq files or bam files.

+*Status*: gemtools generated index faulty and key-file empty.
+Error could not be identified.
+No pipeline run possible.

 ## Fusion Catcher